isomerpages/mindef-rsaf-raid/index.md

       variant: center
       title: The Digital Force of Our Air Force
   - infopic:
-      title: MISSION
+      title: To bring smarts and smiles to our Air Force and our Airmen
       id: infopic
       image: /images/1685636480554.jpeg
       alt: Image alt text
-      description: To bring smarts and smiles to our Air Force and our Airmen
+      subtitle: MISSION
   - infopic:
-      title: VISION
       id: infopic
       image: /images/1685636474423.jpeg
       alt: Image alt text
       description: To be the leading digital partner of the RSAF, enabling it to achieve its full potential through innovative software and data solutions.
+      subtitle: VISION
 ---